cedar-policy/prism-cedar/README.md

 [Prism](https://prismjs.com/index.html) (a lightweight, extensible syntax highlighter) support for Cedar policy language based on [Grammar specification for Cedar policy syntax](https://docs.cedarpolicy.com/syntax-grammar.html).

-See it in action by cloning this repository and viewing `test\index.html` in your browser.
+See it in action by cloning this repository and viewing `test/index.html` in your browser.
 The `test` folder includes a downloaded copy of PrismJS 1.29.0 and loads `dist/prism-cedar.min.js`.

 ## Building

-`dist/prism-cedar.min.js` is built using [esbuild](https://esbuild.github.io/) using the `--minify` option.
+`dist/prism-cedar.min.js` is built from `src/prism-cedar.js` using [esbuild](https://esbuild.github.io/) with the `--minify` option.

 ```bash
 npm run install